 Of the total transaction volume, point-of-sale payments account for 82%.
 Their credit card volume leaped to 16.1% from 2018.
 In 2019, that became the most used POS payment method for the first time in history.

-4. 78% of Canadians have a reward linked to their cards, credit card statistics in Canada reveal.
+5. 78% of Canadians have a reward linked to their cards.

 (Source: Payments Canada, Strategy Online)

-Cashback rewards and loyalty programs heavily influence the shift to this payment method.
-Most of these reward programs issue points in various ways, including general, travel, retail, and cashback rewards.
+Credit card statistics in Canada reveal that cashback rewards and loyalty programmes heavily influence the shift to this payment method.
+Most of these reward programmes issue points in various ways, including general, travel, retail, and cashback rewards.

-Canadians also use loyalty programs actively.
+Canadians also use loyalty programmes quite actively.
 About 56% make purchases that will give them rewards or benefits a few times a week.
 When it comes to such bonuses, only Italians and Australians are more active.